apache/accumulo-website/_docs-2/getting-started/quickstart.md

 #### Multi-node configuration

-If you are running an Accumulo cluster on multiple nodes, the `conf/cluster.yaml` files contains section that should be configured with a list of node names in yaml format:
+If you are running an Accumulo cluster on multiple nodes, the `conf/cluster.yaml` file contains sections that should be configured with a list of node names in yaml format:

  * [manager] : Accumulo primary coordinating process.
 Must specify one node.
 Can specify a few for fault tolerance.